samhpickering/yubikey-gpg-notifier/README.md

 Configuration is loaded from `~/.config/yubikey-gpg-notifier.json` and must be present and complete for the tool to start.

 Options:
-- `notify_command` - a shell command to run when a touch event is detected.
-The string `%operation` will be replaced with a description of the current operation.
+- `notify_command` - a shell command to run when a touch event is detected. `$description` will be replaced with a description of the current operation.
-- `cancel_command` - a shell command to run when the end of a touch event is detected
+- `cancel_command` - a shell command to run when the end of a touch event is detected.
-- `scdaemon` - the location of the scdaemon executable, can be retrieved with `gpgconf`
+- `scdaemon` - the location of the scdaemon executable, can be retrieved with `gpgconf`.
-- `wait_time` - the length of time a smart card operation has to block before it is considered a touch event.
+- `auth_wait_time`, `sign_wait_time`, `decrypt_wait_time` - the length of time a smart card operation has to block before it is considered a touch event.
 Raise this if you are seeing notifications when a touch is not needed.
 - `log_level` (optional) - the [level](https://docs.python.org/3/library/logging.html#levels) of logging to output.
 Defaults to `info`.
 > [!WARNING]
 > When raising the log level to debug, communication between the smart card and daemon is logged.
 This can include PINs and other sensitive data.